-To edit inputs, press the EDIT key, then the INPUTS soft button, to bring up the screen shown in figure 4-16.
+To edit inputs, press the EDIT key, then the Inputs soft button, to bring up the screen shown in Fig. 4-33.

-You can see from the System Status Display at the upper right that two machines are in use and you are editing the inputs for Machine 1.
+You can see from the System Status Display at the upper right that four machines are in use and you are editing the inputs for Machine 1.
 The Main Operating Display shows that the current machine has five inputs and where each input signal is positioned in the soundfield.

-In figure 4-16, the Left Surround input, channel 4, is currently selected, so its header is highlighted and its pan position is indicated on the Joystick Map.
+In Fig. 4-34, the Left Surround input, channel 4, is currently selected, so its header is highlighted and its pan position is indicated on the Joystick Map.
 The JOYSTICK key is off, so the joystick has not captured the parameter - note the separate positions of the cursor and the setting dot.